MarcoLonardo/Web-Application-DevelopmentFlask/README.md

 ### Set-up instructions

-No particular set-up instructions
+No particular set-up instructions.
 All the requirements should be installed from requirements.txt.

 ## Explanation and evaluation of the design of the visualizations